vocdoni/developer-portal/docs/sdk/integration-details/voting-types/approval.md

 ---

-#  Approval Voting (Multiple Choice)
+#  Approval Voting

-An election with Approval voting is a voting system where voters are allowed to indicate their support for multiple candidates or options on the ballot.
-Instead of selecting just one preferred choice, voters can approve or "check" off all the candidates they deem acceptable or worthy of their support.
+Approval voting is a voting system where voters indicate their support for multiple candidates or options on the ballot in the form of a binary (yes/no) decision.
+Instead of selecting just one preferred choice, voters can approve or disapprove of each candidate.

 Approval voting does not involve ranking or prioritizing candidates; it simply allows voters to express their approval for multiple choices.
 This system aims to provide a more nuanced representation of voter preferences and can encourage candidates to appeal to a broader range of voters.

-For example: select your two favourite colors from a list of 4.
+For example: select the colors you like from a list of 4.

 See: